kyegomez/swarms/docs/swarms/chunkers/basechunker.md

 #### Parameters:
 - `separators` (list[ChunkSeparator]): Specifies a list of `ChunkSeparator` objects used to split the text into chunks.
-- `tokenizer` (OpenAiTokenizer): Defines the tokenizer to be used for counting tokens in the text.
+- `tokenizer` (OpenAITokenizer): Defines the tokenizer to be used for counting tokens in the text.
 - `max_tokens` (int): Sets the maximum token limit for each chunk.

 ### 4.2.
 Examples <a name="examples"></a>